South Korea Has Banned Coffee Inside Schools

 According to reports from CNN, South Korea has plans which will soon eradicate the presence of coffee inside schools.
-The entire school’s premises will be impacted by the new ban, meaning that even teachers will not be able to consume beverages containing caffeine.
+The entire school premises will be impacted by the new ban, meaning that even teachers will not be able to consume beverages containing caffeine.

-An official from the Ministry of Food and Drug Safety told reporters that it was the ministry’s hope for the ban to help children develop healthy habits regarding their choices of food and drink after numerous cases have been discovered where young students were like consuming excessive quantities of caffeine during their exams.
+An official from the Ministry of Food and Drug Safety told reporters that it was the ministry’s hope for the ban to help children develop healthy habits regarding their choices of food and drink after numerous cases have been discovered where young students were consuming excessive quantities of caffeine during their exams.
 According to the report, students consume such quantities of caffeine to combat significant pressure to excel in their academic achievements.

 This law is ostensibly a strengthening of a ban already in place on energy drinks and other beverages containing large quantities of caffeine.